 2.11 Haemoglobin genotype

 About 0.3ml of blood sample was used to prepare hemolysate by centrifuge at 3000g for ten minutes.
-Plasma was removed by aspiration and the precipitate (blood cell layer) resuspended in equal volume of normal saline (0.85% Nacl) for washing.
+Plasma was removed by aspiration and the precipitate (blood cell layer) resuspended in equal volume of normal saline (0.85% Nacl) for washing (Reference??).
 The washing was repeated three times and finally resuspended in equal volume of the saline.
 Fourty microliter of the red blood cell suspension was mixed with equal volume of distilled water to lyse the blood cell.
 The haemoglobin lysate was used for determination of haemoglobin genotypes.
 A small quantity of hemolysate was placed on a cellulose acetate membrane and introduced into the electrophoretic tank containing tris-EDTA-borate buffer at pH 8.6.
 The machine was set at 160v and allowed to run for 15 to 20 minutes.
 The results were read immediately.
 Hemolysate from blood samples of known haemoglobin (AA, AS, AC, SC, CC and SS) were run as controls.

+Statistical Analysis

+------------

 3 RESULTS